cardano-foundation/CIPs/CIP-0071/README.md

 ### A Simple Analogy

 The basic analogy here is that of a traditional state or federal vote.
-Imagine a citizen who has a state ID (e.g., Driver's License) and wants to vote.
-That citizen would:
+Imagine a citizen who has a state ID (e.g., Driver's License) and wants to vote, as well as a central voting authority that counts all the ballots.
-1. Go to a precinct and show their ID to the appropriate authority
+1. Citizens go to to a precinct and show their ID to the appropriate authority
-2. Receive a ballot with choices for the current vote
+2. Citizens receive a ballot with choices for the current vote
-3. Mark their selections on the ballot
+3. Citizens mark their selections on the ballot
-4. Sign their ballot with their name
+4. Citizens sign their ballot with their name
-5. Submit their ballot into a single "ballot box"
+5. Citizens submit their ballot into a single "ballot box"
-6. Authorized vote counting authorities process the vote after polls close
+6. Central voting authorities process the vote after polls close
-7. Await the election results through a trusted news outlet
+7. Citizens await the election results through a trusted news outlet

 This specification follows the same process, but using tokens:
 1. A holder of a project validates their NFT by sending it to self
-2. The user signs a Plutus minting policy to create a proxy NFT that represents the current ballot
+2. The holder signs a Plutus minting policy to create a "ballot" NFT linked to their unique NFT
-3. The holder marks their vote selections off-chain
+3. The holder marks their desired vote selections off-chain
-4. The holder signs a new transaction that sends the proxy "ballot" NFT to a smart contract ("the ballot box") with a datum representing the vote
+4. The holder signs a tx that sends the "ballot" NFT to a "ballot box" (smart contract) with their "vote" (datum)
-5. Authorized vote counting wallets process the UTxOs' datum in the "ballot box" smart contract after the polls close
+5. Authorized vote counting wallets process UTxOs and their datums in the "ballot box" smart contract after polls close
-6. Project creators report the results in a human-readable off-chain format to their holders.
+6. Authorized vote counters report the results in a human-readable off-chain format to holders

 Because of the efficient UTxO model Cardano employs, steps #1, #2, and #4 can occur in a single transaction.